-16. SUPPLEMENTAL INFORMATION FILE
+17. SUPPLEMENTAL INFORMATION FILE

 All Applicants must submit a Supplemental Information File and include any graphics (maps, photographs, or other visuals), background information or any other information to supplement the Technical Volume including maps, photographs, or other visuals.
+Except for the Options analysis (Topic Area 2 only) and the Comprehensive Clean Energy Feasibility and Viability Assessment which are to be included in the relevant files below, any other relevant background or supplemental information may be included here.